projectsbyif/data-permissions-catalogue/_patterns/behavioural-patterns.md

   - url: /images/behavioural-patterns.svg

 advantages:
-  - access is limited to past behaviours
+  - Access is limited to past behaviours
-  - new access requires someone to authenticate again
+  - New access requires someone to authenticate again
-  - makes it easier to access data that is frequently requested
+  - Makes it easier to access data that is frequently requested

 limitations:
-  - software the patterns identifies can be too simplistic
+  - Software the patterns identifies can be too simplistic
-  - matching past activities does not guarantee the access is valid
+  - Matching past activities does not guarantee the access is valid

 examples:
   - description: Google and Facebook require people to sign in again if they're accessing services from a new location